Is InvestEngine good for investing?

 They have a specific analytics tab for each ETF and portfolio on their platform, which breaks it down by region, sector, holdings, and asset class.
 This is a useful feature that allows users to get a better understanding of the nature of their investments.

-Performance is clearly displayed with supporting charts and it is easy to buy/sell investments.
+Performance is clearly displayed with supporting charts, and it is easy to buy/sell investments.
 You can also view performance over a bunch of different timeframes and look at how the value of each security in your portfolio has changed on a daily basis, which will appeal to more active investors.

 Accounts